FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Title:** Write-mapping of mapping types and named tuples

 **Description:** The structure of any mutable or immutable sequence and named tuple should be represented by an ordered dictionary containing only JSON-encoding ready elements (recursive application of the rules) and preserving the original order of the entries, if the original object is ordered.
+Additional limitations are applied to the immutable mappings and named tuples:

-* Immutable mapping types and named tuples containing only scalar elements or nested immutable sequences, immutbale mapping types or class instances without write-accessible end-nodes should be represented by an empty ordered dictionary
+* Immutable mapping types and named tuples containing only scalar elements or nested immutable sequences, immutable mapping types or class instances without write-accessible end-nodes should be represented by an empty ordered dictionary
 * Immutable mapping types and named tuples containing, at least, one nested structured element with write-accessible end-node should be represented by an ordered dictionary with the same keys as the original object with all immutable values being replaced by a special value "!@#immutable"

 See [DE002](../Design/DE002_structure_map.md) document.